 Adverse side effects continue to be extremely rare.
 The safety of the COVID-19 vaccines is a top priority, and the CDC takes all reports of safety concerns seriously.
 Both the FDA and CDC are constantly analyzing vaccination data to help ensure the safety of those receiving the vaccine.
 If you have any concerns about potential side effects, you should speak to your primary care provider.

 Myth: The vaccine might actually give an inoculated person COVID-19.

-Fact: Because the vaccines do not include live COVID-19 viruses, the CDC states that you cannot get COVID-19 from the vaccine.
+Fact: Because the FDA-authorized vaccines do not include live COVID-19 viruses, the CDC states that you cannot get COVID-19 from the vaccine.